-Highly personable, positive and especially reliable bilingual Canadian with dual citizenship in Canada and Australia.
+Highly personable, positive and reliable bilingual Canadian.
 Extensive experience in administrative environments, problem solving and social media strategy.

 - Mature & professional; communicator/people person.

 - Bilingual; speak, read and write in both English and French without any trace of accent.

 - Strong sense of independence and leadership; highly organized, efficient and reliable.